Sale el Sol: Production

 Following the worldwide success of "Waka Waka (This Time for Africa)", Shakira soon began work on her ninth studio album Sale el Sol.
 She decided to experiment with merengue music on the album, saying "I grew up listening to merengue—that was a big part of my life, and I was missing it."
 Merengue is recognized as the national music of the Dominican Republic and the singer travelled to the country to work with Dominican songwriter and record producer El Cata, resulting in songs like "Loca" and "Rabiosa".
 Shakira said that the recording of the two songs took place in "this tiny studio in the middle of nowhere", and that "it wasn't planned, I was just following my instincts.
 So this album is very genuine, and very personal as well".

-Fellow Latin rappers Pitbull, (left), and Residente Calle 13, (right), appear as featured artists on the songs "Rabiosa" (English version) and "Gordita", respectively.
+Fellow Latin rappers Pitbull (left), and Residente Calle 13 (right), appear as featured artists on the songs "Rabiosa" (English version) and "Gordita", respectively.

-Other collaborators on the album include Armando Pérez, better known by his stage name Pitbull, Shakira's friend and frequent collaborator Luis Fernando Ochoa, René Pérez Joglar, better known by his stage name "Residente Calle 13", John Hill, Rolando Roly Valenzuela Fleishman, Lester Mendez, Albert Menéndez, Tim Mitchell and Jorge Drexler.
+Other collaborators on the album include Armando Pérez, better known by his stage name Pitbull, Shakira's friend and frequent collaborator Luis Fernando Ochoa, René Pérez Joglar, better known by his stage name "Residente Calle 13", John Hill, Lester Mendez, Albert Menéndez, Tim Mitchell and Jorge Drexler.
 Shakira co-wrote and co-produced every track on the album, with the exception of "Islands".
 The recording of the album took place at locations such as The Bahamas, London, Barcelona and the Dominican Republic, and was engineered by Andros Rodriguez.